 If you own or manage a commercial building, delivering an exceptional tenant experience is more important than ever before.
 COVID-19 rattled the commercial real estate industry in 2020 and 2021, forcing much of the U.S. workforce to work from home.
 Now, as workers return to the office, owners and property managers are tasked with keeping them there.

-The top five ways you can improve the tenant experience in your commercial office building
+The top 5 ways to improve the tenant experience in your commercial office building:

 - Simplify building and parking access for tenants